AlexChesser/tech-interview-prep-course/lessons/week-05.md

 ## Homework

-1. Choose an audiobook from TPL (or local library if outside Toronto)
+1. Choose a book from TPL (or local library if outside Toronto)
 1. Check course list on linkedin learning choose one to start on
 1. Continue algorithm practice.
 Solve one a day.